nebula-orchestrator/docs/docs/index.md

  2. The project is still rather young but that been said it's already in use in a production environment at [vidazoo](https://www.vidazoo.com/) (Nebula was originally developed as an internal tool for vidazoo before being open sourced) for about a year in a multi cloud, multi region, high traffic (10 million+ requests/minute) environment with great success.
  3. Help is very much welcomed.
  4. Tested OS: CoreOS, RancherOS, Ubuntu server 14.04 & 16.04, CentOS 6 & 7, Amazon linux, expected to work with any Docker compatible Linux distro.
- 5. Tested Docker versions: 11.x up to latest docker version, any docker version that has support for user networks & higher should work with Nebula.
+ 5. Tested Docker versions: 11.x up to latest Docker version, any Docker version that has support for user networks & higher should work with Nebula.

 # Example architecture